Roaming Grand Staircase–Escalante

 Ace began his relationship with Grand Staircase–Escalante National Monument about 10 years ago while

 In some respects, the monument is one of Utah's most visited.
-Driving the All-American Road: Scenic Byway 12, auto tourists pass through margins of the more than 1.8-million-acre monument, catching glimpses through the windshield of the rolling, rugged landscape.
-While visitors can discover some of the monument's beauty and most popular trailheads right off the main highway, many sites are well off the beaten path, requiring backcountry preparedness and even high-clearance, 4WD vehicles but resulting in scenic wilderness and great solitude.
+Driving the All-American Road: Scenic Byway 12, auto tourists pass through the margins, catching glimpses through the windshield of the rolling, rugged landscape.
+While visitors can discover some of the area's beauty and most popular trailheads right off the main highway, many sites are well off the beaten path, requiring backcountry preparedness and even high-clearance, 4WD vehicles but resulting in scenic wilderness and great solitude.

 The designation protects many hidden treasures, from colorful sandstone cliffs soaring above narrow slot canyons and picturesque washes through seemingly endless